inveniosoftware/docs-invenio-rdm/docs/releases/uv-upgrade.md

 ...
 ```

-To use the uv.lock file in the `Dockerfile` it is necessary to run, in your virtual environment
+To use the `uv.lock` file in the `Dockerfile` it is necessary to run following
+command in your virtual environment

 ```bash
 invenio-cli packages lock